 Ancient village of the Ede people

-Buon Buor village is located along the Serepok river.
-Over the centuries, people have maintained long-standing customs such as brewing rice wine, making traditional musical instruments or weaving daily necessities from bamboo and weaving brocade.
+Buon Buor village is located along the Serepok River.
+Over the centuries, people have maintained long-standing customs such as brewing rice wine, crafting traditional musical instruments, weaving daily necessities from bamboo, and weaving brocade.
 You will admire the beauty of traditional stilt houses; meticulously hand-woven brocade products represent the culture of the Ede people; join in the gong dance.
-You can also attend ancient rituals such as housewarming ceremony, Kpan procession, new rice celebration, brotherhood.
+You can also attend ancient rituals, including a housewarming ceremony, a Kpan procession, a new rice celebration, and a brotherhood ceremony.

 Poshanu Tower

-Poshanu Tower or Po Sah Inu, also known as Pho Hai Cham Towner, is a group of the tower remains of the ancient Cham Kingdom, located on Ba Nai hill, Phu Thuy ward, 7km away from the center of Phan Thiet center and about 13km from the center of Mui Ne town.
-It was built more than 1,200 years ago with the aim of worshiping the Shiva – is one of the revered Hindu deities.
-However, there are only three towers remaining (main tower, medium tower, and small tower).
+Poshanu Tower or Po Sah Inu, also known as Pho Hai Cham Tower, is a group of tower remains of the ancient Cham Kingdom, located on Ba Nai hill, Phu Thuy ward, 7km away from the center of Phan Thiet and about 13km from the center of Mui Ne town.
+It was built more than 1,200 years ago to worship Shiva, a revered Hindu deity.
+However, there are only three towers remaining (the main tower, the medium tower, and the small tower).

 This tower was built follow Hoa Lai architectural style – one of the ancient art styles of the Cham Kingdom.

-Although it is only a small towner, it contained the quintessence of architectural techniques and decorative arts of the ancient Cham, creating majesty and mystery.
-In 1991, this relic was ranked as a national architectural monument by Vietnam Government.
+Although it is only a small tower, it embodies the essence of the ancient Cham’s architectural techniques and decorative arts, creating majesty and mystery.
+In 1991, this relic was designated a national architectural monument by the Vietnamese government.

-Po Dam or Po Tam is the name of a group of Cham towers in Lac Tri village, Lien Huong commune.
+Po Dam, or Po Tam, refers to a group of Cham towers in Lac Tri village, Lien Huong commune.
 This tower was built to worship King Po Dam, also known as Po Kathit (Pan La Tra Duyen) of the Cham people.
-The time to build the tower is unknown, but through a comparison of art styles, archaeologists only temporarily identified Po Dam tower of the same age as Hoa Lai style towers (old Ninh Thuan province, currently Khanh Hoa province), possibly at the end 8th century and the 9th century.
-However, when comparing with the history of Champa, the reign of Po Dam is 1433-1460.
+The tower’s construction date is unknown, but by comparing art styles, archaeologists have tentatively identified the Po Dam tower as of the same age as the Hoa Lai-style towers (old Ninh Thuan province, currently Khanh Hoa province), possibly at the end of the 8th or the 9th century.
+However, compared with Champa’s history, Po Dam’s reign is 1433-1460.

-Following the legend of Cham people, there was a challenge of King Klong Garai and Po Dam (who was then the mandarin) who built the tower first, and Po Klong Garai won.
-The construction techniques and architectural arts are similar to the Poshanu Tower, all of them belong to Hoa Lai art and architectural style.
-Po Dam Tower was annual ritual and worshiped area for the King of Cham people.
-Po Dam Tower was ranked by the State as a National-level architectural monument in 1996.
+Following the legend of the Cham people, there was a challenge between King Klong Garai and Po Dam (who was then the mandarin), who built the tower first, and Po Klong Garai won.
+The construction techniques and architectural elements of the Poshanu Tower are similar to those of the Poshanu Tower; both belong to the Hoa Lai art and architectural style.
+Po Dam Tower was an annual ritual and a worship area for the King of the Cham people.
+Po Dam Tower was designated a National-level architectural monument by the State in 1996.

 Cuisine – Specialties of Lam Dong

-Traditional dishes of the indigenous people are very diverse, always combining many types of ingredients, showing community solidarity.
-Most dishes are prepared by boiling or grilling, making soup, with bitter, spicy flavors and colors that are full of natural harmony.
+Traditional dishes of indigenous peoples are highly diverse, often combining multiple ingredients and reflecting community solidarity.
+Most dishes are prepared by boiling or grilling, and soups are made with bitter, spicy flavors and colors that are full of natural harmony.

 Chicken hotpot with lemon basil leaves

-The dish has a sweet and clear broth, chewy and fragrant chicken, served with mushrooms and bamboo shoots that are infused with flavor.
-Chicken hotpot with perilla leaves is a dish not to be missed when visiting Da Lat.
+The dish features a clear, sweet broth, chewy, fragrant chicken, and mushrooms and bamboo shoots infused with flavor.
+Chicken hotpot with perilla leaves is a must-try when visiting Da Lat.

 Grilled rice paper

-Also known as Vietnamese pizza, grilled rice paper was born in Da Lat, a famous snack that most tourists want to try.
-As the name suggests, a rice paper is placed on a charcoal stove, covered with sausage, pork floss, eggs, vegetables, sauces and chili sauce on top and then grilled.
+Also known as Vietnamese pizza, grilled rice paper originated in Da Lat and is a popular snack for tourists.
+As the name suggests, rice paper is placed on a charcoal stove, covered with sausage, pork floss, eggs, vegetables, sauces, and chili sauce on top, and then grilled.
 When the cake is cooked, fold it and enjoy.

-Old Lam Dong is a highland with a fresh climate and fertile soil, very suitable for agricultural development.
-Therefore, there are many Lam Dong specialties to buy as gifts for you to choose when traveling here.
-They are delicious, cheap and the quality is clean, beyond question.
-Popular Lam Dong specialties to buy as gifts include: artichokes, strawberries, Laba Bananas, dried fruits (sweet potatoes, taro, jackfruit, strawberries, kiwi, pineapple, artichokes…), Da Lat wine, Bao Loc tea, Chu Ru wine, coffee, Dak N’rung pepper, durian….
+Old Lam Dong is a highland with a cool climate and fertile soil, well-suited for agricultural development.
+Therefore, there are many Lam Dong specialties to choose as gifts when traveling here.
+They are delicious, cheap, and the quality is clean, beyond question.
+Popular Lam Dong specialties to buy as gifts include: artichokes, strawberries, Laba Bananas, dried fruits (sweet potatoes, taro, jackfruit, kiwi, pineapple, artichokes…), Da Lat wine, Bao Loc tea, Chu Ru wine, coffee, Dak N’rung pepper, durian….

 Source: collected by An